-An article or substance may be accepted into Class 1, in accordance with reference to MoTC, or excluded from Class 1.
+An article or substance may be accepted or excluded from Class 1, in accordance with the MoTC.

 Applicants are expected to make their own arrangements to have the necessary tests carried out, and should be able to demonstrate:

 It may help the applicant to give HSE the opportunity to witness these tests, particularly Test Series 6 and Test Series 8, which determine the hazard division to be assigned.

-The applicant must provide evidence to show that tests have been satisfactorily carried out.
-This should include test reports and photographic or video records and must be sufficient to enable HSE to verify that the UN criteria have been met.
+The applicant should provide evidence to show that tests have been satisfactorily carried out.
+This should include test reports, photographic and video records.
+The test evidence should be sufficient to enable HSE to verify that the UN criteria have been met.

 Important: When providing evidence of Test Series 6 results:

-Further information on the conduct of tests can be found at the UN Manual of Tests and Criteria
+Further information on the conduct of tests can be found in the MoTC.

 An FAQ page is available giving specific advice on conducting UN Test series 6(c).